 (Major news pending.
 This is the date when it started.
 We will release the information upon confirmation)

 Due to the high demand for pastoral equipping, we had our first equipping of pastors training on October 4, 2019.
 This is a temporary 3 day Summit for pastors to come and get the essentials doctrine and equip them to study the word and walk in the power of the Holy Spirit.
 During this time, one pastor came and asked for prayer for his kidneys and he was completely healed by the power of God.

-It is with great anticipation that we look forward to what God has in store for Southeast Asia.
+It is with great anticipation that we look forward to what God has in store for this ministry.
 We see church history as something that is still unfolding in front of us today as God moves through humble hearts.
-The backbone of Kingdom Harvest is not conferences, speakers and meetings but the relationships of humble pastors coming together in prayer and unity for God's kingdom harvest.
+The backbone of Kingdom Harvest is not conferences, speakers and meetings but the relationships of humble people coming together in prayer and unity for God's kingdom harvest.

-We believe that Kingdom Harvest will fulfill its purpose to share the gospel to the unreached with many churches being planted in the tribal mountain villages of Southeast Asia.
+We believe that Kingdom Harvest will fulfill its purpose to share the gospel to the unreached with many churches being planted in the remote tribal mountain villages of the world.